Kami Yokosuka Station: Platforms

-Adjacent stations

 Station history

 Kami Yokosuka Station was opened on August 5, 1915, as a station on the privately held Nishio Railway.
 On December 21, 1926, the Nishio Railway merged with the Aichi Electric Railway, which was acquired by the Meitetsu Group on August 1, 1935.
 The station has been unattended since September 1988.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 628 passengers daily (boarding passengers only).